iamvalecia/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 63: June 16, 2019 Sunday

+**Today's Progress**: So I didn't do any "formal" studying today or yesterday.
+I tried to do some more validation.
+I put `.includes()` in my code for name.js.
+I'm thinking name.js is really my pilot app for the todo list and my website.
+I use it to test things.

+I also wrote my first JS for loop since the the todo list tutorial.
+It includes `.includes()` This added code makes sure the user's name isn't all spaces.
+So they can have a name like "J" and still pass.
+If it's " J" JavaScript or the browsers ignore the spaces before the letter anyways.
+Even in the old code it would pass it but ignore it.
+The problem is it doesn't ignore all the spaces behind the visual characters(letters, numbers, punctuation).
+If you have "J   " it will render "J ".

+I remember from class, at least in Python, you could bring in code for the alphabet called ascii or something like that.

+**Thoughts** I'm calling it quits today.
+Back tomorrow!

 ### Day 62: June 14, 2019 Friday

 **Today's Progress**: I realized that I do not have all the features of the original todo app.
 This new one can not toggle all.
 That's okay. `document.getElementsByTagName` and anything other than `document.getElementById` aren't working like I think they should, thus I can't make a solution.
 That's okay, too, I suppose.
 Since I have just now realized it, it must not be something that's needed.
 Besides I feel good when I check things off my todo list.
 And toggle all ruins that.